Skip to main content

 Numerical Methods - The Newton-Raphson Method to Solve Mechanical Design Problems Part I

-There are several methods available to solve the root finding problem such as "bracketing methods" and "Open methods".
+There are several methods available to solve the root finding problem, generally categorized as "Bracketing methods" and "Open methods".

-The bracketing methods require 2 initial guesses for the root.
-These guesses must "bracket" the root.
+The bracketing methods require two initial guesses for the root.
+These guesses must "bracket" the root (one positive, one negative relative to the root).
 The numerical methods using bracketing methods consist of the following techniques:

-• The Bisection Method: The idea of this technique is incremental search that related to the sign change.
+• The Bisection Method: The idea of this technique is an incremental search related to the sign change.
 Sometimes, this technique is called binary chopping, or Bolzano's method.

 • The False-Position Method: It's the improved technique from the bisection methods.
 It replaces the curve f(x) by a straight line and gives a false-position of the root.
 The false-position method is also called the linear interpolation method.

-However, my favorite technique in root finding method is not the bracketing methods but the open methods.
+However, my favorite technique in root finding is not the bracketing methods but the open methods.

-The bracketing methods are said to be convergent.
+The bracketing methods are said to be convergent (they always find the root).
 In contrast, the open methods are based on formulas that require a single starting value of x.
-They sometimes diverge.
-However, when the open methods converge they usually do so much more quickly than the bracketing methods.
+They sometimes diverge (fail to find the root).
+However, when the open methods converge, they usually do so much more quickly than the bracketing methods.

-The followings are the root finding techniques using open methods.
+The following are the root finding techniques using open methods:

 • Simple One-Point Iteration

 • The Newton-Raphson Method: The most widely used of all root-locating formulas.
 The Newton-Raphson method uses the slope (first derivative) of the function to find the root.
-It's my favorite one.
+It's my favorite one because of its speed.

 In the next post, let's see how we can use Microsoft Excel VBA again to solve the root finding problems using the Newton-Raphson Method.
 I'll show you the simple VBA code that you can copy & paste into your excel file and use it as the module to calculate for the root of your equation.